 If you’re twitching with nervous exhaustion, read on for the skinny on where to get a damn good massage, Brisbane.

-As one of the few places offering ganbanyoku (a variety of sauna treatment that involves lying on heated stones), Healing Stone in Paddington is our go-to for traditional Japanese spa treatments.
+As one of the few places offering ganbanyoku (a variety of sauna treatment that involves lying on heated stones), Healing Stone in Paddington and the Emporium Hotel in South Bank is our go-to for traditional Japanese spa treatments.
 Their ganbanyoku packages are designed to give you a good couple of hours to reset and relax, combining a massage treatment with time in the salt-lined ganbanyoku sauna, but you can also opt for a pure massage treatment, be it reflexology, acupoint or traditional Japanese shiatsu style.

 No More Knots

 This Brisbane massage clinic has a very sporty client list (they count Cirque de Soleil acrobats, Wallabies, and Broncos among their devotees), and while they certainly cater for the more active among us, they can also take care of the rest of us with their massage offerings.
-Trading out of two central locations, Health Place takes a holistic approach to recovery, and can help with any aches, pains or strains you might be grappling with.
+Health Place takes a holistic approach to recovery, and can help with any aches, pains or strains you might be grappling with.
 Their vast array of massage therapies includes sports massage, pregnancy massage, dry needling, myotherapy and active release technique for soft tissue and repetitive strain injuries.
-So whether it’s a physical injury or just general stress that’s giving you grief, Health Place is well-equipped to manage it.
-Their therapists will even make a house call within 13kms of the city so you don’t need to sacrifice your lunch break to pop in for a treatment.
+Their therapists will even make a house call within 13kms of the city so you don’t need to sacrifice your lunch break for a treatment.

 SkinSpirit Day Spa

-An all-in day spa, SkinSpirit is best known for their luxurious beauty treatments, and also happen to offer a selection of mighty fine massage therapies.
+An all-in day spa, SkinSpirit is best known for its luxurious beauty treatments, and also happens to offer a selection of mighty fine massage therapies.
 For an exercise in absolute relaxation, try their Swedish massage or the hot stone massage, which is perfect if you’re experiencing some muscle tension.
-Their wellbeing massage using aromatherapy oil is highkey pampering, and includes a pressure point scalp massage and a hot towel wrap for your feet.
-But before you jump on the massage table (if you want to get really hardcore) opt for the pure Fiji body exfoliation treatment, which gets you a body brush followed by a full body exfoliation and jet shower that’ll get your body pumped and make the massage that much more relaxing.
+Their wellbeing massage, using aromatherapy oil, is high-key pampering, and includes a pressure point scalp massage and a hot towel wrap for your feet.
+Before you jump on the massage table (if you want to get really hardcore) opt for the pure Fiji body exfoliation treatment, which gets you a body brush followed by a full-body exfoliation and jet shower that’ll get your body pumped and make the massage that much more relaxing.

-Endota Spa has three locations across Brisbane, which offer a range of all-Australian treatments, delivered in calming and friendly eco-modern surroundings.
-Your chosen location might be just one of the hundred odd Endota Spas Australia wide, but you won't feel like just a number once you're lying on a table here—every one of their massage therapists is highly trained and will customise a treatment to meet your needs.
+Endota Spa has five locations across Brisbane, which offer a range of all-Australian treatments, delivered in calming and friendly eco-modern surroundings.
+Your chosen location might be just one of the hundred-odd Endota Spas Australia wide, but you won't feel like just a number once you're lying on a table here—every one of their massage therapists is highly trained and will customise a treatment to meet your needs.
 You'll walk out feeling like a whole new person.